See also: Perseverance, Never Give Up and Energy

 女強人 is the best way to say "strong woman" or "strong and independent woman" in Chinese.

-Grammar in China is a bit different, so these three characters literally read as "female strength person" or "woman strong person".
-This might sound funny in English but this is a natural-sounding title in Chinese.
+Grammar in China is a bit different, so these three characters literally read as “female strength person” or “woman strong person.”
+This might sound funny in English, but this is a natural-sounding title in Chinese.

 Hardship Develops Strong Character